HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: User Studies of

-\textbf{Procedure.} We first asked participants demographic and background questions then provided a 15-minute tutorial of \system{}.
-Participants then performed an editing task with \system{}, as described below.
+\textbf{Procedure.} We first asked participants demographic and background questions, then provided a 15-minute tutorial of \system{}.
+Participants then performed an editing task with \system{}.
 We instructed participants to think-aloud during their editing task while a researcher took notes.
 We then conducted semi-structured interviews covering their process, interactions with the system, benefits and drawbacks of \system{}, and desired improvements for \system{}.
-Client collaborators also completed a final questionnaire with Likert item ratings asking about their concrete experience with select UI elements and interaction techniques.
-These Likert items were constructed to reflect the viewpoints of the participants (i.e., "I thought [...] was useful.")
-We include the full list of questions in the \autoref{appendix}.
-We audio and screen recorded the studies and recorded all participant interactions with the interface.
+Client collaborators also completed a final questionnaire with Likert item ratings asking about their concrete experience with select UI elements and interaction techniques (\eg "I thought [...] was useful.")
+We recorded each study session and all participant interactions with \system{}.
 We conducted the studies remotely via Zoom and in person at a lab space depending on participant preference.
-Studies lasted \rev{2.5} hours (\$40 gift card compensation) for creative professionals and \rev{1.25} hours (\$20 gift card compensation) for client collaborators. \\
+Studies lasted 2.5 hours (\$40 gift card compensation) for creative professionals and 1.25 hours (\$20 gift card compensation) for client collaborators. \\

 \textbf{Editing Task (Creative Professionals)}.
-Creative professionals performed a 60-minute \rev{open-ended editing activity designed to mimic a creative assignment}.
-We provided professionals the scenario \textit{``imagine you have been hired by a client to create a home surrounded by a landscape''} and an initial background image. \rev{We selected the task and background image (a blue sky and green grass) to encourage open-ended exploration within the bounds of our system and generation limitations (\textit{e.g.}, works better for landscapes than portraits).} \\
+Creative professionals performed a 60-minute open-ended editing activity designed to mimic a creative assignment.
+We provided professionals with the scenario \textit{``imagine you have been hired by a client to create a home surrounded by a landscape''} and an initial background image.
+We selected the task and background image (\ie a blue sky and green grass) to encourage open-ended exploration within the bounds of our system and generation limitations (\textit{e.g.}, works better for landscapes than portraits). \\